 Integrates sustainability policy and practices into business strategies and performance measures

-Considers that HSE and sustainable development has a direct correlation to business success
+Considers that HSE and sustainable development have a direct correlation to business success

-These systems reflect industry best practice and ISO principles to ensure that health, safety and environmental issues are systematically identified, controlled, and monitored.
+These systems reflect industry best practice and ISO principles to ensure that HSE issues are systematically identified, controlled, and monitored.

 In addition, our German business unit is certified to ISO 50001 for energy management, and our Ireland business unit is certified to ISO 14001 for environmental management.

-Our PSMS is comprised of 14 interactive elements that identify key responsibilities and requirements, and is based on a Plan-Do-Check-Correct cycle.
+Our PSMS is comprised of 14 interactive elements that identify key responsibilities and requirements, and is based on a Plan-Do-Check Correct cycle.
 This helps us identify hazards, manage risk, eliminate or mitigate potential environmental impacts, operate safely and reliably, develop and share best practices, drive operational discipline, and support continuous improvement.
-In addition to our overlapping HSE MS Elements, PSMS also includes Process Hazards Analysis, enhances Management of Change, Mechanical Integrity (integrates AIMS), Process Safety Information, and Pre-Start Up and Review.
+In addition to our overlapping HSE MS Elements, PSMS also includes Process Hazards Analysis, enhanced Management of Change, Mechanical Integrity (integrates AIMS).
 Each of these Elements has specific Standards, Practices, Procedures and Guidelines to ensure the Element objectives and expectations are being met.